At our Family Law Surgeries, we offer a FREE one-hour in-person consultation with one of our specialist family lawyers. Find out more >>

 A Divorce does not bring an automatic end to any financial obligations you and your spouse might have to one another.
-Unless the split of your assets is set out in a Court Order you will not have a clean break from your spouse, which may mean that he or she can claim further money or property from you in the future.
+Unless the split of your assets is set out in a court order you will not have a clean break from your spouse, which may mean that he or she can claim further money or property from you in the future.

-However, you may prefer us to assist you through the process of separating your matrimonial finances at an earlier stage.
+However, you may prefer for us to assist you through the process of separating your matrimonial finances at an earlier stage.
 This is particularly advisable if you have a lot of assets at stake, if you feel you are in a vulnerable position compared to your spouse, if many of your assets are held in your spouse’s name only, if you are unsure what is fair financially or if one or both of you have significant pension provision.
-It is important to get the settlement right as your Order, if it provides for a clean break, will not allow you a second bite at the cherry.
+It is important to get the settlement right as your order, if it provides for a clean break, will not allow you a second bite at the cherry.

 For more information about Divorce and Finances, please click here.

 “Sarah Jackson was extremely professional, proactive and thorough, whilst being friendly and approachable.
 She communicated well, kept me up to date and explained the processes throughout.
 She provided an excellent service and made everything as straightforward as possible for me.”
-SS, April 2019
+SS, Client

 What is a Separation Agreement?

 If you wish to enter into a Separation Agreement, you will need your spouse’s full cooperation as the voluntary exchange of full and frank disclosure of your respective financial circumstances is essential to ensure that a Separation Agreement is as watertight as possible.